webrtc-security/webrtc-security.github.io/index.md

 <h2 id="5.">5.
 Comparison with competing/similar technologies</h2>

 An examination of WebRTC's comparative security would fail to make sense without also considering the security of the competition.
-Fortunately for WebRTC, the competition in the web-based communication arena has
 This section will explore the comparitive strengths and weaknesses of WebRTC and other platforms offering competiting RTC functionality.

-Some platforms we COULD explore are the following.
-The platforms to be explored have not yet been chosen.
-(To come after first-draft.)

-Although widely relied upon, the additional installation processes can pose a barrier

-- Flash
-- Silverlight
-- Jabber
-- SIP
+Currently a work in progress, this content will be expanded upon as research continues.

+**Adoption & Security**

+Further to this, Microsoft is already building compatability of WebRTC components into it's new Edge browser however, offering future prospect of even wider adoption.
+IE 10 also introduced auto-updates thereby allowing future versions with new features to be rolled out to the entire install base instantly.
+It is worth noting that the modern trend of browser auto updates allows for the rapid roll out of security updates to WebRTC implementations, should they be made available.

+Most competiting technologies are farily ubiquitous, with plugin or application support on most major platforms.
+But fortunately for WebRTC, much of the competition in the web-based communication arena has its own share of issues.
+Although having achieved large market penetration, their typical inherent lack of focus on security has also put their entire eudience at frequent risk of attack.
+The most notorious example of this is likely Adobe Flash, with alarmingly frequent zero-day vulnerability announcements and patches.
+This constant patch cycle has led to growing calls for the retirement of the technology, something which even 5 years ago seemed near impossible, due to the truely wide-spread implementation of the technology. iOS is well known to have been the first platform to spurn Flash however, and HTML 5's implementation of web video has since gone a long way to decrease reliance on the technology, marking the technology's noteable fall from dominance.

+**Speed & Latency**

+Until now, communication via the web browser has predominantly been server-based.
+That is to say, all communication between peers passes through one or more intermediate servers, which naturally introduces latency to the communication link.
+Compare this with WebRTC where the preferred transmission method is P2P, theoreticlaly offering the fastest connection possible between any two points on the internet.

+Additionally, technologies such as Flash introduce overheads on top of the communication due to the use of bulky and outdated programming languages and code.
+This can result in degraded call quality, or slowed browser response.
+WebRTC is coded in JavaScript, which allows native web intregration, and can respond directly to connection speed as a result, automatically providing the best quality possible on the current connection.

 <h2 id="6.">6.
 Good (secure) coding conventions for WebRTC applications</h2>